statisticsnorway/microdata-validator/README.md

         MY_DATASET_NAME.csv
         MY_DATASET_NAME.json
 ```
-Note that the filename only allows upper case A-Z number 0-9 and underscores.
+Note that the filename only allows upper case letters A-Z, number 0-9 and underscores.

 Then use pip to install microdata-validator: